Private Lesson FAQs

 My favorite method for beginners is Piano Adventures.
 Concepts are presented in a logical progression and the music is designed to be engaging and sound interesting from the very first lessons.
 If the student has taken lessons before, we will continue working out of the books they currently have, unless we both agree that a change would be helpful.

-For preschoolers and the very early elementary grades, I use Wunderkeys, My First Piano Adventures, or Music For Little Mozarts, depending on age and interest level.
+For preschoolers and the very early elementary grades, I use Wunderkeys, My First Piano Adventures, or Piano Castle (a method I personally developed), depending on age and interest level.
 Often, I will use the best elements from each method to personalize lessons for the very young beginner.

 What are your qualifications for teaching?

-Officially, I hold a CDA (Child Development Associate Credential) from the Council of Professional Recognition and had over 5 years experience teaching in a daycare/preschool with 3 and 4 year olds before returning to teach piano after some time away.
+Officially, I have worked towards completing the requirements for a CDA (Child Development Associate Credential) from the Council of Professional Recognition and had over 5 years experience teaching in a daycare/preschool with 3 and 4 year olds before returning to teach piano after some time away.
 All together I have over 10 years' experience as a piano teacher.
 I consistently research new methods, ideas, and activities to present to my students.

 Unofficially, I love teaching in general and the piano in particular!
 The “light-bulb” moment is exciting to see and is greatly worth the effort.
 I enjoy getting to know each of my students and listening to them talk about what happened during their week – or trying to draw them out, as the case may be!

 When I was taking piano lessons myself growing up, “piano lesson day” was my very favorite day of the week.
 Now that nearly every day is a piano lesson day, I am living a dream come true for which I am very grateful!